← All writing

 Cumulative salience captured vs. protected fraction

 Pareto-ish CDF.
-Protect the top 1% and you catch ~40% of total salience; the curve does most of the work.
+Protect the top 1% of channels and you've already caught ~40% of total salience.
+The head is where the mass lives; the slider mostly confirms it.

 1.00